eLearnTK/moodle-local_questionfinder/questionfinder/README.txt

-Question finder module for Moodle (http://moodle.org/) Copyright (C) 2021 Tobias Kutzner
+Question finder module for Moodle (http://moodle.org/) Copyright (C) 2020 Tobias Kutzner
 (Moodle Moot DACH 2019:
-Improve questionbank with better search options for question Tobias Kutzner, Katja Neubehler, Gerhard Schwed), Pedro Rojas, Eleonora Kostova
+Improve questionbank with better search options for question Tobias Kutzner, Katja Neubehler, Gerhard Schwed, Pedro Rojas)

-Based on the question search module by Ray Morris.
+Based on the question search module Copyright  (C) 2013 by Ray Morris.
 Extends the Moodle question bank to find text, and dates of creation or modification in questions via text search.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License